Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Introduction

-\textbf{Towards stateless optimizers.} More recent works start to question the necessity of optimizer states as required by Adam.
-Adafactor~\citep{shazeer2018adafactor} is perhaps the first work to record the momentum of the column and row norms of the gradient matrix, reducing the memory of optimizer states from $\mathcal{O}(d^2)$ to $\mathcal{O}(d)$ (assuming that the gradient matrix is $d$ by $d$).
-SWAN~\citep{ma2024swan} combines two gradient normalizations (singular-value and row-wise normalizations, see Section \ref{sec:methodology}), which matches the performance of Adam (when applied only to the intermediate layers while the first and last layers still use Adam.
-See Section \ref{sec:experiments} for details). \cite{zhao2025deconstructing} demonstrates SGD with signed momentum is able to recover the performance of Adam.
+\textbf{Towards removing optimizer states.} More recent works start to directly remove the optimizer states as required by Adam.
+Muon \citep{jordan2024muon,liu2025muon} has shown impressive results using only first-order momentum and orthogonalizing it via an iterative algorithm.
+Scion \citep{pethick2025scion} explores various (layer-wise) normalization schemes for better training performance.
+SWAN~\citep{ma2025swan} and its variant~\citep{scetbon2025gradient} combine two normalizations (see Section \ref{sec:methodology} for details) directly to the gradient, matching the performance of Adam (when applied only to the intermediate layers while the first and last layers still use Adam.
+See Section \ref{sec:experiments} for details). \citet{zhao2025deconstructing} demonstrates SGD with signed momentum is able to give similar performance to Adam.
 SGD-SaI~\citep{xu2024no} verifies that proper learning‑rate scaling at initialization is sufficient to achieve good performance.

-\textbf{Novel optimizers with better performance than Adam.} Another line of work focuses on proposing new optimizers to achieve improved convergence properties compared to Adam.
-SPAM and Stable‑SPAM~\citep{huang2025spam,huang2025stablespam} reset momentum and clip spike gradients, stabilizing mixed‑precision LLM training and yield better performance than Adam.
-Sophia~\citep{liu2024sophia} accelerates training by leveraging an estimated diagonal Hessian.
-Muon~\citep{jordan2024muon} proposes gradient orthogonalization to further stabilize and enhance LLM training.
-Other approaches~\citep{bernstein2024old,pethick2025scion,kalra2025can} explore various (layer-wise) normalization schemes to design better adaptive optimizers.